19bufordcarl/CarlRPG/Myth & Shadow/Social Systems/Followers.md

 |              8 |                         5,000 |
 |              9 |                         6,000 |
 |             10 |                        10,000 |
 Followers are along primarily for the loot.
-Narrative 'Followers' should simply be referee controlled NPCs that accompany the party, and have stats tracked by the referee rather than a true Follower.
+Narrative 'Followers' should simply be GM controlled NPCs that accompany the party, and have stats tracked by the GM rather than a true Follower.
 ### Availability
 For every 10 available [NPC Hireling](NPC%20Hirelings.md) Merchants, there should be roughly 1 who is willing to be a Follower.
-The referee can also design specific Followers if they so desire.
+The GM can also design specific Followers if they so desire.

 ## Leveling Up